-§ PCI-compliant caching and transmission (/guides/legal-and-compliance/pci-compliant-caching-and-transmission)
+§ PCI-compliant caching (/guides/compliance/pci-compliant-caching)

 We have designed Fastly's core CDN service with Payment Card Industry Data Security Standard (PCI DSS) compliance in mind.
-With proper authorization on your account, you can use Fastly's beresp.pci VCL variable (/guides/vcl-extensions/miscellaneous-VCL-extensions) to automatically cache content in a manner that satisfies PCI DSS requirements.
+With proper authorization on your account, you can use Fastly's beresp.pci VCL variable (/guides/vcl/miscellaneous-VCL-extensions) to automatically cache content in a manner that satisfies PCI DSS requirements.

 Adding the beresp.pci variable to an object prevents writing of that object to non-volatile disk storage on the edge.
-Combined with frontend (/guides/ssl/which-ssl-options-are-available) and backend SSL (/guides/ssl/can-i-use-ssl-to-communicate-to-my-backend-servers), this feature allows you to cache and transmit flagged content through the Fastly network in compliance with our PCI certification.
+Combined with frontend (/guides/securing-communications/ordering-a-paid-tls-option) and backend TLS (/guides/securing-communications/connecting-to-origins-over-tls), this feature allows you to cache and transmit flagged content through the Fastly network in compliance with our PCI certification.